JFinnTeacher/Onshape-Boat-Tutorial/src/main.typ

 /**
 Options:
 - Tabular: text on one side of table, image on the other
-  - images should be dynamic (images of action)
+  - ../images should be dynamic (../images of action)
 - Freeform: whatever goes
   - careful about getting readers lost
 - Combo